Ranks in the French Army: Military nurses and technicians of army hospitals

-Military nurses and technicians of army hospitals (MITHA) are paramedical and medical support personnel whose status is modeled on that of the hospital public service, but simultaneously falls under the general status of military personnel.
+Military nurses and technicians of army hospitals (MITHA) are paramedic and medical support personnel whose status is modelled on that of the hospital public service, but simultaneously falls under the general status of military personnel.
 The particular hierarchy of MITHA does not have relative rank with the general military hierarchy; but wear insignia of the appearance of a general military rank, in order to have their position recognized for the application of the obligations, rights and prerogatives of military personnel.